STAFF AND BOARD

 Arlene Prather-O’Kane, MA, RN – Member-at-Large

-Arlene Prather-O’Kane is a medical needs assessment coordinator and caseworker at Ethnic Minorities of Burma Advocacy and Resource Center (EMBARC).
+Arlene Prather-O’Kane is a medical needs assessment coordinator and caseworker at Ethnic Minorities of Burma Advocacy and Resource Center (EMBARC) and a temp RN at People’s Community Clinic in Waterloo.
 She earned an AA in nursing from Maryville College in 1974, a BA in psychology from the University of Missouri in 1992, and an MA in youth and human services administration from the University of Northern Iowa in 2010.
-Prior to her work at EMBARC, Arlene taught at Wartburg College and the University of Iowa, and worked at Pathways Behavioral Services and the Black Hawk County Health Department.
+Prior to her work at EMBARC, Arlene taught at Wartburg College and the University of Northern Iowa, and worked at Pathways Behavioral Services and the Black Hawk County Health Department.
 She values IPHA’s contribution to maintaining up-to-date public health data, education, and policies to help move in the right direction now and for future generations.
 Arlene has been a member of IPHA for over 20 years.

 Mary Mincer-Hansen, PhD, RN – Member-at-Large